 Although Backroads runs trips all over the world during the entire year, the majority of our camping trips take place during July-September.
 You must be able to work trips during this peak summer season.
 We can accommodate some time-off requests, but will need full availability over September 10-23, our peak period.

 Individual schedules will be assigned after you have completed the training process.
 Specific schedules will vary.
 Most camping trips are for groups of families, and may include biking, walking or multisport activities.

 Backroads does not expect Camp Assistants to reside near our home offices in Utah (USA) or Canmore (Alberta, Canada).
 However, Camp Assistants are responsible for getting themselves to the home office before their schedule begins, and Backroads will then pay for travel to their trip destination.

 Pay and Allowances

 Camp Assistants receive a competitive hourly rate of pay plus a share in tips from guests.
 Camp Assistants and Camp Chefs are paid the same rate and receive the same amount of gratuities.
 While working trips, all lodging, meals, and transportation to and from trips are provided by Backroads.
 Many of our regions have "Leader Houses" that are available to Camp Assistants free of charge between trips.

 Backroads also offers "pro-deals" to Camp Assistants—generous discounts with brand-name equipment and clothing companies.

 The Hiring and Training Process

 Following the Hiring Event we will contact you via email or phone to let you know the next steps.
 We may follow-up with a few questions to learn more about your skills and experiences that relate to the Camp Assistant position.
-This phone interview may last 10-20 minutes.
 We will then proceed with any additional hiring steps and, if hired, train you in our offices in Utah, Canmore, or directly in the field.
 More details will be provided in the phone interview.